tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 1. A string that consists of octet 32 (0x20) repeated 64 times.
 2. The context string "TLS, server delegated credentials".
+3. A single 0 byte which serves as the separator
-3. Big endian serialized 2 bytes ProtocolVersion of the negotiated TLS version, defined by TLS.
+4. Big endian serialized 2 bytes ProtocolVersion of the negotiated TLS version, defined by TLS.
-4. DER encoded X.509 certificate used to sign the DelegatedCredential.
+5. DER encoded X.509 certificate used to sign the DelegatedCredential.
-5. Big endian serialized 2 byte SignatureScheme scheme.
+6. Big endian serialized 2 byte SignatureScheme scheme.
-6. The DelegatedCredentialParams structure.
+7. The DelegatedCredentialParams structure.

 This signature has a few desirable properties: